codesharedot/dex-price/README.md

-# tokenomy price
+# lto-network price

-Gets the tokenomy price with Python (from JSON).
+Gets the lto-network price with Python (from JSON).

 https://pythonbasics.org